-If you love mushrooms, meatballs, and a creamy savory sauce, this meatball stroganoff recipe is one to add to your list.
-It’s the perfect dinner when you’re craving something hearty and comforting.
-I hope you love it.
+If you love mushrooms, meatballs, and a creamy, savory sauce, this meatball stroganoff recipe is one to add to your list.
+It’s one of my favorite comfort food recipes – I hope you love it.

 - Crock Pot Poblano Tomatillo Pork Chile